fortellerq/notes/proxmox.md

 ```
 However keep in mind that the process will take a **very** long time, and the vnc connection might time out.
 If it does, the session will close and the upload will stop.
 So it's best to use a cron task for this.

 To schedule this clone weekly, we could use vanilla cron, but that requires the computer to be on at a specific time.
-So we'll instead use `anacron`, which will allow us to run tasks with a best effort basis.
+So we'll instead use `anacron`, which will allow us to run tasks on a non-absolute timing, best-effort basis.
 To install `anacron`:
 ```
 apt install anacron